View all web browser and mobile devices available in our cloud-based test lab.

 If you aren’t already talking to your watch, your car, or your smartphone, you will be soon.
 Users love interacting with services and content on their own devices, at their convenience and on their terms- doing so in a more “human” way frees them inconvenient and tedious text entry.
 Voice interfaces can make commutes more productive, let you quickly find a TV show, or find great recipes without having to juggle a keyboard and mouse with messy baking hands.

-As a result of this trend, brands are adopting conversational interfaces as a key element of their digital strategy, expanding their presence beyond web browsers and native mobile applications.
+As a result of this trend, brands are adopting conversational UI as a key element of their digital strategy, expanding their presence beyond web browsers and native mobile applications.
 Ally Bank, for example, already offers a set of “Alexa skills,” including balance checking, money transfers, recent transactions, etc. The growth in developing Alexa skills has been remarkable.
 They are becoming an increasingly ubiquitous tool.

 Instead, brands should focus on the functional and responsiveness testing of the service itself.
 For example, are bank transactions executed correctly?
 Can users order the correct product or listen to the right music?